Creamy Watermelon Popsicles with Magic Shell

 To make homemade popsicles is as simple as whipping up a smoothie.
 Think of the possibilities when it comes to flavors … any fruit you like, with any filling you like (did someone say chocolate chips??!!) – and just freeze!
 I have made other versions of popsicles that seem a little more elaborate (translation: they are layered with 3 flavors), but these Sparkling Berries and Cream Popsicles are a good example of how creative you can get!

 Now, you just have to head to your grocery store, or Amazon, to pick up your popsicle molds if you don’t already have them.
-I got my little 4-Pop Mold at my local grocery store, but Amazon has gobs of options (no, not compensated for the share 🙂 ).
+I got my little 4-Pop Mold at my local grocery store, but Amazon has gobs of options.

 Creamy Watermelon Popsicles